 Reeds are fine-toothed comb-like devices used on a loom to push the weft into place against the previous row.
 Making these items is an engineering job.

 Ring spinning uses a different action to the mule, generating thread in a continuous process.
+It can normally produce only coarser threads.

 The rollers in many of the machines used to make thread are covered in leather to get the right amount of grip.
 This skilled tradesman makes a tube of leather which is then stretched over the core of the roller and then smoothed to give the right surface.